Sci-fi and Hard Surfaces in 3D

 Non-destructive workflow allows the artists to change the layout and design in a matter of seconds without thinking twice.
 The typology will not create an issue here, with the use of Boolean workflow.

 Learning how to add materials like procedural plastic and metallic elements to the sculpt created is important.
-In addition to this, adding lightning and other stuff like that is also possible.
+In addition to this, adding lighting and other stuff like that is also possible.

 Henceforth, all the above-mentioned concepts can be learned step by step for hard surfaces with Blender.